GlobalNOC/FlowSpaceFirewall/README.md

 FlowSpaceFirewall
 =================

-GlobalNOC FlowSpace Firewall Application a floodlight based controller allowing multiple controllers to talk to a single switch, but can not interact with each others flow space (hence FlowSpace Firewall)
+GlobalNOC FlowSpace Firewall Application is a floodlight based controller allowing multiple controllers to talk to a single switch, but those controllers can not interact with each others flow space (hence FlowSpace Firewall)